Thailand or India: Better Backpacking for your Budget

 Many areas in India are still untouched by tourists and can give you an offbeat experience – Credit: Donatella Venturi

 Ease of travel

-Thailand is much easier to travel independently compared to India, and in terms of safety, it does have a reputation of being relatively safer than India.
+Compared to India, Thailand is much easier to travel independently.
+In terms of safety, it does have a reputation of being relatively safer than India.
 You can backpack across Thailand without a care in the world and make plans as you go.
 India, on the other hand, is a little more difficult to navigate, though the rewards are infinitely richer.
 And with us on your team, you’ve got no reason to worry about tickets, bookings or tips, so really, there’s nothing to lose.

 Who do you choose?